egregorio/Snake-Swimming-Vortex-Code/README.md

 - MATLAB (developed/tested in R20XX; requires R2016b or later for local
   functions in script files)
 - Image Processing Toolbox (`imread`, image handling)
-- `brewermap`, `cmocean`, 'fullfig' are online Matlab resources and should be installed separately if you want to reproduce figures.
+- `brewermap`, `cmocean`, 'fullfig' are online MATLAB resources and should be installed separately if you want to reproduce figures.

 ## Files